Davidevlops/My-2024/README.md

 I taught the student well.
 They liked me as i was the youngest teacher in the school.
 I treated them like my younger brothers and sisters.

-Also, I had the opportunity of always charging my laptop anytime
+Also, I had the opportunity of always charging my laptop anytime.
+I so loved coding to the extent that i would leave school by 7PM everyday even though school  activities ends by 3:30.
+I would code till around 7pm and go home only to sleep and eat.
+This became a normal habit for me.